dgrebb/dgrebb.com/README.md

 ## Thank Youse & Supporting Products

 The below components are a majority of the product stack.
-Thorough details may be found in the Technology Section of the wiki.
+Thorough details may be found on the wiki [technology page](https://github.com/dgrebb/dgrebb.com/wiki/technology).

 - Strapi
 - Svelte/SvelteKit